-Section 12 of the Supreme Court Civil Procedure Act 1932 (Tas) provides that the Supreme Court of Tasmania has jurisdiction to award costs in all causes and matters, including proceedings for judicial review.
-Similarly, rules 57 and 58 of the Supreme Court Rules 2000 (Tas) provides the Court with full discretion to determine the costs of judicial proceedings.
+Section 12 of the Supreme Court Civil Procedur 1932 (Tas) provides that the Supreme Court of Tasmania has jurisdiction to award costs in all of and matters, including proceedings for judicial review.
+Similarly, rules 57 and 58 of the Supre Court Rules 2000 (Tas) provides the Court with discretion to determine the costs of judicial proceedings.

-There is no express provision in Tasmanian legislation for protective costs orders or no adverse cost orders.
+There is no express provision in Tasmanian legis for protective costs orders or no adverse cost or